charlesmchen/WeView2/TutorialLayoutModel.md

 * Each of the three UILabel's layout cells have the same height.
 * The spaces between and around the cells reflect the layout's _spacing_ and _margin_ properties.
-* The WeView is shown at it's _desired size_, ie. just large enough to exactly fit its subviews.
+* The WeView is shown at its _desired size_, ie. just large enough to exactly fit its subviews.
 * The layout's _hAlign_ and _vAlign_ properties default to _center alignment_, so the subviews are centered within their cells.

 We reveal the subview's layout cells by setting the layout's _cellPositioning_ property to _CELL\_POSITION\_FILL_, which indicates that subviews should always fill the entirety of their layout cell's bounds, regardless of their desired size.